-Attachment 7: Request for Funding Preference (If applicable)

-To receive a funding preference, identify the preference(s) and include a statement that justifies your qualification for the funding preference(s).
-Include documentation to support your qualification for the requested preference(s).
+Attachment 7: Request for Funding Preference (If applicable) To receive a funding preference, identify the preference(s) (see Funding Restrictions section) and include a statement, accompanied by supporting documentation, justifying your qualification for the requested preference(s).
 If you do not submit Attachment 7, HRSA will not consider you for a funding preference.
 See Section V.2 for more information.